Edge-Center/terraform-provider-edgecenter/edgecenter/integrationtest/README.md

 # integrationtest

-`integrationtest` is the only place for unit-test-related code in this repository.
+`integrationtest` is the only place for integration-test-related code in this repository.

 ## Structure